 Surgery for gynecomastia

-After surgery the chest will be bruised and swollen, making it hard to determine how effective the operation has been.
-The doctor will probably instruct the patient to wear an elastic pressure garment continuously for a couple of weeks to help reduce swelling.
+After surgery, the chest will be bruised and swollen, and the patient may have to wear an elastic pressure garment for 2 weeks to help reduce the swelling.